AndrewDisher/Rhino-Northwind-Dashboard/README.md

 ## Dependency Management

-This project uses the [renv](https://rstudio.github.io/renv/articles/renv.html) package to manage package dependencies for the app, so the Dockerfile is able to read and download these dependncies when building the Docker image.
+This project uses the [renv](https://rstudio.github.io/renv/articles/renv.html) package to manage R package dependencies for the app, so the Dockerfile is able to read and download these dependncies when building the Docker image.
 Base Linux dependencies are also addressed explicitly in the Dockerfile.

 ## The Data